Add Liquidity Guide

 const addLiquidity = new AddLiquidity();

-// Query expected BPT out
+// Query expected BPT out and calculate price impact in parallel

-const queryOutput = await addLiquidity.query(addLiquidityInput, poolState);
+const [queryOutput, priceImpact] = await Promise.all([

 console.log(